-Also known as a fume board, beekeepers use this when getting ready to take honey supers off of their hive.
+Also known as an acid board, beekeepers use this when getting ready to take honey supers off of their hive.

-It is designed as a temporary hive cover that holds a bee repellant (the “acid” or “fume”) such as Fisher’s Bee Quick or Bee Dun.
+It is designed as a temporary hive cover that holds a bee repellant (the “acid” or “fume”) such as Fisher’s Bee Quick.

 The frame of the board is made of a strong, sturdy pine.
 The top of the board is covered with a heavy-duty, dark-gray plastic.
 The dark color of this plastic absorbs the warmth from the sun making the cover heat up slightly.
 The underside is covered with a beige-colored felt.
 It is this felt side that you will spray and saturate with the bee repellant.
 For directions on how much to spray, refer to the instructions on for your choice repellant.